 When you compare the Water Cures to salt intake from drinks common in the market place, you will be surprised at how little salt we recommend.
-We get quite emotional responses from some detractors when it comes to even using salt.
+We get quite emotional responses from some, often claiming to be doctors, when it comes to our recommending the use of salt.
 Below are what some have said.

 One person indicated that 'any medical professional who was pushing the Water Cures protocol should be looked into by the authorities.
 The Water Cures site risks getting people killed.'
 This writer went on to say that there is always going to be a 'market for snake oil.'Something to Think About

 By snake oil and getting people killed, we wonder if he is aware of the 2007 Black Box Warning on all antidepressants pushed by the pharmaceutical companies.
 The warning: that they could cause suicidal symptoms?

 Or is this referring to the 35 FDA-Approved Prescription Drugs Pulled from the Market because they caused too many deaths or complications?

 Or could he be talking about the Reporting Bias in Drug Trials Submitted to the Food and Drug Administration?

 Or perhaps the Drug Industry’s Influence Over Research and the potential for bias?

 This last of those drugs is very interesting as ......

 A Food and Drug Administration scientist later estimated that Avandia had been associated with 83,000 heart attacks and deaths.